l-d-s/rankGap/README.md

-We illustrate the package using data from a comparison of (disease vs. wild-type) gene expression differences in B cells of mice with three related genetic diseases (Mendelian Disorders of the Epigenetic Machinery, or MDEMs).
+We illustrate the package using data from a comparison of (disease vs. wild-type) gene expression differences in B cells of mice with three related genetic diseases from the family of Mendelian Disorders of the Epigenetic Machinery, or MDEMs.
 Our question is: how much “overlap” is there in the gene expression changes across the conditions?

 Importantly, diseased mice were compared with littermate controls, so we expect technical errors across the three (disease vs. wild-type) comparisons to be independent.

-The data are from Luperchio et. al. (2021); `d_B_limma` contains output from limma reanalyses of the raw read counts:
+The data are from Luperchio et. al. (2021).
+The object `d_B_limma` contains output from limma reanalyses of the raw read counts:

 ``` r
 library(rankGap)